Science, Technology, Engineering and Math (STEM)

 To be eligible, students must be U.S. citizens.
 Graduate candidates must be attending an accredited U.S. college or university on-campus and majoring in secondary education for the purpose of teaching STEM (science, technology, engineering or math) subjects in a U.S.

 middle/intermediate and high schools.
-Graduate-level candidates must be currently enrolled in at least two semester-equivalent classes at an accredited U.S. college or university.
+Graduate-level candidates must be currently taking at least two semester-equivalent classes at an accredited U.S. college or university at the time of application.
 Current credential and licensure students must have completed a bachelor’s of science degree or graduate degree in a STEM major.
 Expected graduation/completion date cannot be in the year the scholarship is awarded.
 Undergraduate students are ineligible to apply.

 Seniors undergraduate level students in a dual degree teaching program will be reviewed on a case by case basis.